AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 * Unable to create a launch for an AEM Sites page.
 Launch creation results in an error (NPR-32544).
 * Manage Publication does not include referenced assets in the request for activation workflow (NPR-32463).
 * Dispatcher health check displays `Invalid cookie header` warning message in the log files (NPR-33630).
+* Salesforce integration is vulnerable to SSRF (NPR-32671).
+* Reflected XSS in PreferencesServlet (NPR--33439).

 ### Assets {#assets-6481}